Auld Kirk of Ayr: History

 The site of the church has been in religious use since the 15th century.
 The church was built on the site of a former Franciscan Order monastery, chapel and gardens that were in use from 1474 until 1560, when the English Francicans were disbanded during the Reformation.

-In 1652, Oliver Cromwell's forces built a new citadel (fortress) in Ayr, requiring the demolishment the medieval St John's Church (the tower was kept and remains today).
+In 1652, Oliver Cromwell's forces built a new citadel (fortress) in Ayr, requiring the demolition of the medieval St John's Church (the tower was kept and remains today).
 A new church was therefore needed for Ayr, and funding of 1,000 merks was arranged by Colonel Alured, which resulted in the completion of the Auld Kirk of Ayr in 1654 to designs of local architect Theophilius Rankeine.
 The church was originally a T-plan church but is now cruciform in shape following changes in 1836 by architect David Bryce and further alteraions to the design of the church in 1933.

 On January 26, 1759, the day after he was born, Robert Burns was baptised in the church by the minister William Dalrymple.